 On February 2, 2006, the walls of Abu-Mutlak’s home in Khan Yunis (in the Gaza Strip) were blown apart by a bomb blast which Abu-Mutlak characterized as an assassination attempt by Hamas, though the terror group denied responsibility.
-During his tenure with PSO, Abu-Mutlack had overseen numerous crackdowns on Hamas and other militant groups that were hostile toward Fatah.

 On July 22, 2006, there were media reports that Hamas Interior Minister Said Siam had decided to dismiss Abu-Mutlak from his PSO post.
 But Fatah sources indicated that Abu-Mutlak refused to be fired, and that he would continue to serve as PSO commander.